 A BRIEF HISTORY

 In 1992 the members of Gore Country Music Club Inc. had the insight to start collecting hand prints set in concrete of country artists both local and international.
 Prints were collected from Kenny Rogers, Slim Dusty, Patsy Rigger, Garner Wayne, Suzanne Prentice, Ricky Skaggs, Jade Hurley and many other worthy recipients.
 During the following years members continued to re addressed the idea of a structure to display the Hands of Fame.
-A few years later the members asked Errol Allison for a structure that would depict what country music means to the people of Gore and Errol presented his design ideas to the members and the project was adopted at a meeting of the club.
+A few years later the members asked Errol Allison again for a structure that would depict what country music means to the people of Gore.
+Errol presented his design ideas to the members and the project was adopted at a meeting of the club.

 Every year since names have been put forward to become part of the selection process to be eligible for the induction ceremony that year.
 The club members who were voted onto the Hands of Fame committee made the final decision.
-This committee spent years fundraising and working towards a debt free structure prior to commencement of the building project.
+This committee spent years fundraising and working towards a debt free structure, prior to commencement of the building project.
 This committee also organized and ran the show for several years.